coltonb/TheTestGroup-worldofsweets/src/test/UnitTests.md

     - PASS: The cards display as described above and the players action reflects the intended card behavior
     - FAIL: The card display is incorrectly formatted or doesn't reflect where the player moves

+SPRINT 3:

+Test 14a: Do all the tiles on the board have appropriate images?
+    - Method:
+      - Step 1: Compile & run
+      - Step 2: Complete the player information prompts.
+      - Step 3: When the game board is displayed, check if every tile on the board is displayed using an image that corresponds with the color/location it should be.

+    - PASS: If all tokens on the board are displayed with images of different colored tiles or locations, this test passes.
+    - FAIL: If the tokens are not all displayed by images, this test fails.

+Test 14b: Does the card drawn display an image that corresponds with the tile the player must move to?
+    - Method:
+      - Step 1: Compile & run
+      - Step 2: Complete the player information prompts.
+      - Step 3: When the game board is displayed, draw a card.
+      - Step 4: When the player moves, check to see if the card panel displays an image that is identical to the image displayed on the tile the player moved to.

+    - PASS: If the card drawn has the same image as the tile a player moves to when the card is drawn, this test passes.
+    - FAIL: If the card drawn does not have the same image as the tile a player moves to when the card is drawn, this test fails.